-As drones and their components get smaller, more efficient, and more capable, we’ve seen an increasing amount of research towards getting these things flying by themselves in semi-structured environments without relying on external localization.
+As drones and their components get smaller, more efficient, and more capable, we’ve seen an increasing amount of research toward getting these things flying by themselves in semistructured environments without relying on external localization.
 The University of Pennsylvania has done some amazing work in this area, as has DARPA’s Fast Lightweight Autonomy program.

 While the drones are capable of straight line speeds of over 120 km/h, JPL’s warehouse isn’t quite large enough for them to go flat out, sadly.
 The constrained track proved especially tricky for the professional human drone racing pilot, Ken Loo, who got mentally fatigued by the density of the track.
 Once Loo learned the course, though, he could complete it in an average of just over 11 seconds, while the autonomous drone took an average of 3 seconds longer.
 The time difference mostly came from aggression—while the autonomous drone was smoother and more consistent (flying nearly the same time every lap), Loo accelerated and decelerated more quickly, and was able to dynamically improvise maneuvers and shortcuts that the autonomous system couldn’t.